 - Final Year Project Supervisor (Foundation Year students)

-- Breaking Boundaries Conference 2021 (Cardiff, May 2021)
+- Cardiff University, Breaking Boundaries Conference 2021 (Cardiff, May 2021)

 - Centre for the Study of Ethnicity and Citizenship’s 20th Anniversary Conference, Multiculturalism, Nationalism, Religions and Secularism (Bristol, Nov 2019)

 - University of Bristol, Festschrift Conference in Honour of Professor Tariq Modood (Speaker) (Bristol, Sep 2022)